pcroch/find-movie/README.md

     *Positive integer between 0 and 10

   - Attendees:

         *Positive integer between 0 and 10*List of people for the event.
-The name must be the name of the preferences but nt hte username
+        *The name must be the name of the preferences but not the username

 ## III.
 HOW TO

 #### Sign-up the API